ChenPeleg/vite-dev-logs/README.md

 This plugin provides a simple way to create local logs during development.
 **Its soul purpose is to log browser errors to a local file, and make them available to the AI Agent.**

+> Note: This plugin is not meant for production use.
+It is designed for development purposes only.
+For production logging, consider using a more robust solution.

 ## Installation